 - but must say that taste-wise it's a bit of a let-down.
 The coolness of having tried this potentially deadly delicacy is something else, of course ...

 Drinks in Japan can also be a special experience – off the usual European tracks!
-There's no real wine at all, other than expensive imported ones, of course, but at least beer can be a good alternative, now that there are some excellent craft beers made in Japan too (though not yet an the scale as in some other countries).
-Sake (rice wine) and green tea, on the other hand, are omnipresent.
+There's no real wine at all [update: there is now!
+On my April 2019 trip I found some European-grape-variety wines made in Hokkaido on the shelves of some shops!], other than expensive imported ones, but at least beer can be a good alternative, now that there are some excellent craft beers made in Japan too, though outside Tokyo, Sendai or Hiroshima they're not so easily available (and where they are, they're expensive).
+Sake (rice 'wine') and green tea, on the other hand, are omnipresent.
 The latter is often even served free of charge in some restaurants.
-Not free, and occasionally coming with scary names are the soft drinks in vending machines – including the notorious "Pocari Sweat" (don't ask me what it is – I never tried it).
+Not free, and occasionally coming with scary names are the soft drinks in vending machines – including the notorious "Pocari Sweat" (some kind of isotonic energy drink apparently).

-The national alcoholic tipple is sake, and it can be of superb quality (Hiroshima
+The national alcoholic tipple is still sake, and it can be of superb quality (Hiroshima

 , for instance, is a Mecca for good sake) – much better than what you normally get in the West.
 Forget the simple hot sake served in ordinary sushi joints in the West – the real thing at premium levels can be exceptionally delicate (and is drunk cold!).
 However, it can quickly get just as pricey as high-class European wines.
 But it's worth discovering and exploring, especially as you are unlikely to ever again see the same brands of sake at home!
 Maybe the Japanese keep all the good stuff for themselves.